Running combined mattress suture

 The needle body is grasped with surgical forceps in the left hand, with care being taken to avoid grasping the needle tip, which can be easily dulled by repetitive friction against the surgical forceps.
 It is gently grasped and pulled upward with the surgical forceps as the body of the needle is released from the needle driver.
 Alternatively, the needle may be released from the needle driver and the needle driver itself may be used to grasp the needle from the contralateral side of the wound to complete its rotation through its arc, obviating the need for surgical forceps.

 The suture material is then tied off gently, with care being taken to minimize tension across the epidermis and avoid overly constricting the wound edges.
 The trailing end of suture is trimmed.

 Starting proximal relative to the surgeon, the needle is then reinserted perpendicular to the epidermis, approximately one-half the radius of the needle distant to the wound edge.

-With a fluid motion of the wrist, the needle is rotated through ...
+With a fluid motion of the wrist, the ...